 Clear and consistent policies will make it easier to encourage preservation of Madison's historic buildings and places.
 Many municipal policies and processes can be confusing to the general public and property owners, therefore the policies and processes should be reviewed to ensure a clear and transparent historic preservation procedure.
-Easily accessible policies and online information can add to the success of existing City ordinances, regulations, and codes.
+Easily accessible policies and online information can add to the success of existing city ordinances, regulations, and codes.
+Objectives and strategies to support this goal are listed below and also included in the implementation chart in Chapter 4.

-OBJECTIVE 4A: COORDINATE EFFORTS AND REGULATIONS AMONG CITY PLANS, POLICIES, ORDINANCES, AND DEPARTMENTS.
+OBJECTIVE 4a: COORDINATE EFFORTS AND REGULATIONS AMONG CITY PLANS, POLICIES, ORDINANCES, AND DEPARTMENTS.

-4A-i.
+4a-i.
 Coordinate historic preservation recommendations and policies among departments and agencies.

-The policies and recommendations in this plan should guide the work of all City agencies in matters of historic preservation and serve as a basis for ongoing training for policymakers and staff.
-A matrix listing City historic preservation regulations, design guidelines, and other rules or standards that may impact historic preservation projects, along with designated departments or special processes should be created and posted on the City's website so it is easily accessible.
+The policies and recommendations in this plan should guide the work of all City of Madison agencies in matters of historic preservation and serve as a basis for ongoing training for policymakers and staff.
+A matrix listing city historic preservation regulations, design guidelines, and other rules or standards that may impact historic preservation projects, along with designated departments or special processes should be created and posted on the city's website so it is easily accessible.

-Oscar & Mary Rennebohm, 3906 Cherokee Drive
+Oscar & Mary Rennebohm House, 3906 Cherokee Drive